savoury delights

 Another point:

 I started w/ frying bacon & onions in the pan.
 Set aside the bacon-onion mess.
 Then I used the same pan w/o cleaning for the meat balls.
-This will continue… Next step will be the savoy in the same pan w/o cleaning… So you don’t need more than 1 pan & there is no in-between-cleaning necessary.
+This will continue … Next step will be the savoy in the same pan w/o cleaning … So you don’t need more than 1 pan & there is no in-between-cleaning necessary.

-The savoy will lose all his outer leaves completely.
+Now next step: The savoy will lose all his outer leaves completely.
 Afterwards we rip apart all the inner leaves.
 Every now & then we cut off the end of the stem & discard it.

 Afterwards in the process we take each of the leaves & cut it in the middle while cutting-out the big vein of the leave.
 The big veins will be discarded, too.

-At the end there is a lot of discarded stems & leaves… I like to get my savoy soft rather quickly so I won’t deal w/ the stems of the cabbage as well as the veins of the leaves which are the real tough parts.
+At the end there is a lot of discarded stems & leaves … I like to get my savoy soft rather quickly so I won’t deal w/ the stems of the cabbage as well as the veins of the leaves which are the real tough parts.
 Keep in mind that you’ll lose about 40% of the cabbage!
 (Therefore the savoy isn’t so intimidating as it seemed from the start!)

 The remaining leaves will be roughly chopped & amount to a rather big mountain.